Pat Garrity: Post-playing career

 Garrity worked for Bridgewater Associates before returning to the NBA as director of strategic planning for the Detroit Pistons.
 On June 15, 2016, Garrity was promoted and became the assistant general manager of the Detroit Pistons.
+Garrity left the position in July 2020.

+In May 2025, Garrity was named general manager of both the Notre Dame men's and women's teams.